Diving Deep: What Scuba Taught Me About Skills That Last

 The Dive Experience

-There’s something transformative about putting on a wetsuit, all your focus suddenly narrows to the dive ahead and the people you’re with.
+There’s something transformative about putting on a wetsuit.
+All your focus narrows to the dive ahead and the people you’re with.

 The Magic of the Underwater World

-In diving, you always go with a diving buddy, checking air levels, signalling that all is okay, and keeping each other in sight.
+In diving, you always go with a buddy.
+You check air levels, signal that all is okay, and keep each other in sight.
 Yet it’s easy to get distracted by a flash of marine life.

 A Skill That Lasts